 The stones come and go.
 It seems as though the journey across the river will never end.
 It becomes very routine and empty.
 Your obedience to the map, the warning signs, and instructions inhibits any real awareness to the present moment.

 You do sense the feeling of freedom during a moment of awareness.
 This peaceful feeling is intensified when you become more aware of the water, the sky, and the world around you.
 You then begin to feel how unimportant the stones, the map, and the instructions are in relation to life itself.
 Here, we are speaking of life as a whole, and not of our human existence according to the way family, peers, and society have dictated it to you.

-You suddenly see the river with uncensored eyes.
-You recognize the life energy manifesting through everything.
-This knowledge has always been there.
+You suddenly see the river with uncensored eyes and recognize the life energy manifesting through everything.
+Moreover this knowledge has always been there.

 River Flowing Quietly